motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 At the root of the boot partition, the Raspberry Pi must find the following
 files:

-    * bcm2708-rpi-b.dtb         [1]
+    * bcm2708-rpi-b.dtb         [2]
-    * bcm2708-rpi-b-plus.dtb    [2]
+    * bcm2708-rpi-b-plus.dtb    [3]
-    * bcm2709-rpi-2-b.dtb       [3]
+    * bcm2709-rpi-2-b.dtb       [4]
     * bootcode.bin
     * config.txt
     * fixup.dat
     * start.elf
     * zImage

-[1] For models A and B
+[2] For models A and B
-[2] For models A+ and B+
+[3] For models A+ and B+
-[3] For model 2
+[4] For model 2

 For example:

   $ cp output/images/rpi-firmware/* /mnt/mountpointboot

-If your kernel does *not* have support for the Device Tree, then install it with:

- $ cp output/images/zImage /mnt/mountpointboot
+  $ cp output/images/*.dtb /mnt/mountpointboot

-If your kernel *does* have support for the Device Tree, then install it
-with:
+The kernel image must be marked with a special header so that the bootloader of the RaspberryPi knows it supports Device Tree:

   $ ./output/host/usr/bin/mkknlimg output/images/zImage /mnt/mountpointboot/zImage